-- More than 12 hours has passed: There’s too much risk that bacteria has entered the wound.
+- More than 12 hours have passed: There’s too much risk that bacteria has entered the wound.
 Thus, closing it could cause a trapped infection.
-Some say not to close wounds if more than 6 hours has passed.
+Some say not to close wounds if more than 6 hours have passed.

 - The edges stay together on their own

-- Puncture wounds: These usually don’t need stitches, especially as it is difficult to clean bacteria out from deep within the wound and infection can get trapped inside the closed wound.
+- Puncture wounds: These usually don’t need stitches, especially as it is challenging to clean bacteria out from deep within the wound, and infection can get trapped inside the closed wound.

 - The wound is hard to clean: This includes deeper, narrow wounds.
 Closure may trap bacteria inside.